Khangnguyen04/seattle-crime-data/README.md

 Notes: This project analyzes Seattle's public data on every offense that was reported since 2008 onwards using PostgreSQL and visualized by Tableau.
 The data set is updated everyday by data.seattle.gov whenever another offense is reported.
 This readme file provides an in-depth documentation of the project using Amazon's "STAR" (Situation, Task, Action, Result) method to tell a cohesive and simple-to-understand story.
 The STAR method is typically used in interviews, however I wanted to apply it to the documentation because it provides a simple story-telling template.

 ##  Situation

+Seattle Police Department provides data on every crime reported since 2008 onwards, and using this data, I place myself in the shoes of an analyst within the police department trying to find insights that can improve safety in neighborhoods, and lessen crime rates in Seattle.

+## Task